CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ### Bridge contract

 The bridge contract is the major state transition of the bridge.
-It holds the operations state and protects the execution using the trusted addresses voting mechanism.
+It holds the operations state and protects the execution using the trusted addresses voting/signing mechanisms.

 #### Tokens registry